HollowTea/Work12_Battle/README.md

 # Work12_Battle
-Work with Classes to create a battle with 2 teames
+Work with Classes to create a battle with 2 teames - IntelliJ Idea